 - Signs of dehydration in young children (no wet diapers, sunken eyes, no tears)

-When in doubt, a quick call to your primary care provider in Orange County can save you an unnecessary ER trip — or get you the urgent care you actually need.
+When in doubt, a quick call to a primary care provider in Orange County can help clarify whether an emergency room visit is necessary or whether the situation can be managed in the office.

-Why Your Family Doctor Is Your First Line of Defense
+Why a Family Doctor Is a Valuable First Point of Contact

 A board-certified family physician does much more than treat acute illness.
-Your relationship with a primary care provider is one of the most valuable investments you can make in your long-term health.
-Here's why:
+An ongoing relationship with a primary care provider supports long-term health in several ways:

-Your family doctor can order rapid flu and COVID tests, assess your oxygen levels, evaluate whether you need antiviral medication, and determine if a secondary infection — like pneumonia or a bacterial sinus infection — has developed.
+A family doctor can order rapid flu and COVID tests, assess oxygen levels, evaluate whether antiviral medication is appropriate, and determine if a secondary infection — like pneumonia or a bacterial sinus infection — has developed.
+Treatment decisions are made by a physician after an in-person evaluation, and risks and alternatives are reviewed beforehand.

 Preventive Care and Vaccines

-Annual flu vaccines remain one of the most effective tools for reducing severe illness.
-An annual physical with your primary care provider in Orange County is also the right time to review your COVID-19 and other vaccination status, catch early warning signs, and set a plan for staying healthy through every season.
+Annual flu vaccination is one commonly recommended step for reducing the risk of severe illness, though individual responses vary.
+An annual physical with a primary care provider in Orange County is also the right time to review COVID-19 and other vaccination status, discuss early warning signs, and set a plan for staying healthy through every season.

 Chronic Disease Management

-If you have a chronic condition, respiratory illnesses can complicate your health quickly.
-Chronic disease management — keeping conditions like asthma, COPD, diabetes, and hypertension well-controlled — directly reduces your risk of serious complications from the flu or COVID-19.
-Your family doctor coordinates this ongoing care.
+For patients with a chronic condition, respiratory illnesses can complicate health quickly.
+Chronic disease management — keeping conditions like asthma, COPD, diabetes, and hypertension well-controlled — is an important part of reducing the risk of complications from the flu or COVID-19.
+A family doctor coordinates this ongoing care.

 Continuity of Care

-Unlike an urgent care walk-in, your family doctor knows your history.
-That context matters enormously when deciding whether a symptom is routine or a red flag for you specifically.
+Unlike an urgent care walk-in, a family doctor knows a patient's history.
+That context matters enormously when deciding whether a symptom is routine or a red flag for that individual.

 Don't Wait for Illness to Find a Primary Care Doctor

-One of the most common mistakes Hudson Valley residents make is looking for a family doctor in New Windsor, NY only when they're already sick.
-Establishing care before illness strikes means faster access, better-informed treatment, and a provider who already understands your health background.
+One of the most common patterns we see among Hudson Valley residents is looking for a family doctor in New Windsor, NY only after illness has already started.
+Establishing care in advance means faster access, better-informed treatment decisions, and a provider who already understands the patient's health background.

-Preventive care visits, annual physicals, and routine screenings are the foundation of a healthy life — not an afterthought.
+Preventive care visits, annual physicals, and routine screenings are a foundation of ongoing health — not an afterthought.

 Ready to See a Board-Certified Family Doctor in New Windsor, NY?

-Whether you're dealing with symptoms right now, haven't had an annual physical in a few years, or need support for chronic disease management, the HM Care Clinic team is here for you.
+Whether symptoms are present right now, an annual physical is overdue, or support is needed for chronic disease management, the HM Care Clinic team is here to help.
 Dr. Khankhel and the HM Care Clinic team proudly serve patients across New Windsor, Newburgh, Cornwall, Cornwall-on-Hudson, Vails Gate, Washingtonville, and the surrounding Orange County, NY communities.

-Book your family care appointment today at HM Care Clinic — and get the personalized, board-certified primary care you and your family deserve.
+Book a family care appointment today at HM Care Clinic — and discuss your health questions with a board-certified primary care physician.
+Care plans are individualized following an in-person evaluation, and outcomes vary from patient to patient.

 This article is intended for general informational purposes only and does not constitute medical advice.
 Please consult a qualified healthcare provider for diagnosis and treatment of any medical condition.